 The Triple-S PPO gives you the freedom to choose any doctor or hospital - without a referral - when you need medical treatment.
 The choice is always yours.

-When you visit a doctor who participates in the PPO network, you'll pay a \$10 copayment for each generalist physician, specialist, or sub-specialist office visit.
+When you visit a doctor who participates in the PPO network, you will pay a \$10 copayment for each office visit to a generalist physician, specialist, or sub-specialist.

 PPO network features